sastrand/hash_lab/README.md

 <hr>

-## Part II: Build a hash map/dictionary class that uses your hash function
+## Part II: Build a dictionary (hash map) class that uses your hash function

 In this part:
    * Create a class named something like `Hash_Map` that will support a 1024-element associative array, called `assoc_array` and has a constructor that fills all 1024 spaces with independent empty lists.